 The film present on the surface of vegetable ferments is often not mold but yeast, specifically kahm yeast.
-If the film is white and fairly flat, it is most likely yeast, a common occurrence.
-Learn more about kahm yeast and what to do about it.
+If the film is white and fairly flat, it is most likely yeast which is a common occurrence.
+(Learn more about kahm yeast and what to do about it.)

 If you found a different substance on top of the vegetables—green, black, red, or pink, in raised fuzzy spots—don’t panic.
 While those spots are mold, you may be able to dispose of this layer and have perfectly good fermented vegetables below the brine.

 Exposure to oxygen can encourage and allow mold or yeast growth, but as long as the brine has enough salt and other conditions are favorable, everything below the brine should still be culturing in an oxygen-free environment.

 Simply scrape off the top layer, give the container a few seconds to air out, then test aroma and flavor.
 If it smells ok, taste a little bit.
 If it tastes ok, it should be fine to consume.
 If the vegetables smell or taste unpleasant to you, discard everything, clean the container thoroughly, and try again with a new batch.

 How to Prevent Mold Growth in the Future